Fry: What the hell's going on? I thought you were anti-dirty not pro-dirty.

 - Even without the unfortunate implications that run rampant, this trope so defines Alex and Justin from Wizards of Waverly Place.

 - Deconstructed on ER with Peter Benton and Elizabeth Corday.
 Aside from his persistent discomfort over their racial difference (he's black, she's white), his aloof, dour demeanor eventually proves too much of a contrast to her vivacious, fun-loving personality and the relationship fizzles.
 Though this trope does play very well in regards to their friendship, as even years later, she's one of the few people he's genuinely able to relax around.
+They even seem to share a quiet moment of understanding in the series finale, which aired roughly 11 years after they broke up.

 - Also with Kerry Weaver and several of her girlfriends after she comes out of the closet.
 Her reacting like a scared jackrabbit when encountering her coworkers while on a date, her reluctance to engage in any PDA, etc., quickly irritates and upsets them enough to end the relationship.